 Magneto’s Arc in X-Men: Apocalypse

-Say what you want about Magneto, but he has always been more of a tragic villain than a straight up “kill everyone” villain.
+Say what you want about Magneto, but he has always been more of a tragic villain than a straight-up “kill everyone” villain.
 It is for this reason that I felt it was unnecessary to add even more tragedy to the character.
 In the movie, we see Magneto lose his wife and daughter (!) after revealing his mutant powers to save a coworker.
-The town’s local police descend upon his house and his wife and daughter get killed in the crossfire.
-Magneto has had a wonderful arc and it would have been nice to see him happy for a change, but the movie needed to give him push back into his villainy ways in order for his allegiance to Apocalypse to make sense.
+The town’s local police descend upon his house, and his wife and daughter are killed in the crossfire.
+Magneto has had a wonderful arc, and it would have been nice to see him happy for a change, but the movie needed to give him a push back into his villainous ways in order for his allegiance to Apocalypse to make sense.

 Why it’s okay: Michael Fassbender.

-Except for Jennifer Lawrence as Mystique, the castings in these movies has been perfect and Fassbender as Magneto is no exception.
+Except for Jennifer Lawrence as Mystique, the castings in these movies have been perfect, and Fassbender as Magneto is no exception.
 He portrays Magneto as a hero and a villain at the same time.
 His portrayal is heavy with pain and guilt.
-There is always a sense of sadness and tyranny in his voice and he showcases the different layers of Magneto in every scene he is in.
+There is always a sense of sadness and tyranny in his voice, and he showcases the different layers of Magneto in every scene he is in.

 It is important to remember that although X-Men: Apocalypse is the last film in the trilogy, these characters will continue into the next trilogy so we are not done with Fassbender’s Magneto yet.
 I am excited to see where the character goes after this and whether Xavier and Magneto’s relationship will end up as it has in DOFP, where they agree that all their bickering was a complete waste of time.